Introduction to Hive Installation

 Steps to Install Hive

-Below are the steps to install hive:
+Below are the steps in Hive Installation:

 Step 1: Download the tar file.